HKF: Hierarchical Kalman Filtering with Online Learned Evolution Priors for Adaptive ECG Denoising

-We start by modeling the activity of the heart is observed and monitored by placing multiple electrodes over the human body and recording the noisy amplitudes as a vector time series.
+The electrical activity of the heart is observed and monitored by placing multiple electrodes on the human body and recording the noisy amplitudes as a vector time series.
 Here, each electrode is referred to as a channel.
 The vector $\oihb{t}\in\greal^m$ denotes the observed noisy amplitudes across $m$ channels in a discrete-time index $t\in\gint$.
-The specific features of this recording, e.g., \ac{ecg} shape, amplitude, noise, and other artifacts, depend on the electrode and its placement on the body.
-We assume that $\oihb{t}$, the noisy recordings, originated from $\ihb{t}\in\greal^m$, and the noisy version as $\oihb{t}\in\greal^m$.
-The \acs{ecg} denoising task is hereby defined as the reconstruction of the $m$ clean channels, $\ihb{t}\in\greal^m$ from their corresponding past and current noisy observations, $\set{\oihb{i}}_{i=1}^t$, their corresponding past and current noisy observations, namely
+The specific features of this recording, such as \ac{ecg} shape, amplitude, noise, and other artifacts, depend on the electrode and its placement on the body.
+We assume that $\oihb{t}$, the noisy recordings, originated from $\ihb{t}\in\greal^m$, multi-channel noiseless signals, that were then corrupted by \ac{agn} $\gvec{v}_t$.
+The \acs{ecg} denoising task is hereby defined as the reconstruction of $\ihb{t}$, the $m$ clean channels, from $\set{\oihb{i}}_{i=1}^t$, their corresponding past and current noisy observations, namely

-The denoiser, formulated as a mapping $\Psi^\ast$ that minimizes a cost function.
-A natural loss function is the \ac{mse}:
+The denoiser, formulated as a mapping $\Psi$, is designed to minimize a cost function.
+A natural choice for this function is the \ac{mse}.

 The underlying ground truth heart activity is commonly described as a cardiac vector, a stochastic process in $\greal^3$, that captures the direction and magnitude of the electrical impulses as they propagate through the heart.
 Therefore we assume that $\ihb{t}$, describing the $m$ channels, is intra-correlated, and originates from the same \emph{hidden} \acl{gt} activity signal This assumption will be used in our hierarchical system model as shown next.